 Between 2005 and 2013 whilst operating from Portsmouth and Ostend this shopping area was systematically decommissioned and it would appear that it was turned into cabins/couchettes however, in 2013 the port side was turned back into a shopping centre; the old gift shop/cabins/couchettes (starboard) were locked out of use.

-This is the mammoth shopping area today aboard Isle of Innisfree - a vast space with wide aisles providing an uncluttered and spacious environment incorporating the full width of the deck - accessed via the starboard side corridor and exited via the port side near to the ship's reception.
+Today aboard Isle of Innisfree the whole space has again been opened up into a vast shopping centre with wide aisles providing an uncluttered and spacious environment which is accessed via the starboard side corridor and exited via the port side near the ship's reception.

 An excellent range of wines, beers and tobacco products are available along with travel accessories, gifts and toys.

-You feel like you can wander around at your leisure just browsing at the items and, of course, making a few spontaneous purchases!
+One can wander around at leisure just browsing at the items and, of course, making a few spontaneous purchases!
 The staff within are more than happy to help you find what you are looking for.

 Floor to ceiling shelving units of a wide range of products aboard Isle of Innisfree